 It’s not your grandfather’s Internal Revenue Service anymore.
-Gone are the days of pencils and paper tax forms, and scribbling math equations on a notepad.
-Numerous companies stand by with software and apps that are designed to make tax time as painless as possible.
+Gone are the days of pencils and paper tax forms and scribbling math equations on a notepad.
+Numerous companies are standing by with software and apps that are designed to make tax time as painless as possible.
 Credit Karma Tax is one of them.

 This isn’t a limited-time offer for a 30-day trial.
 The whole tax program is free.
 Period.

 “Credit Karma Tax built a mobile-first tax filing experience,” Christina Taylor, head of operations at Credit Karma Tax, told The Balance.
 “Credit Karma members can file their taxes from start to finish directly from their smartphones—no matter how complex their tax situation.”

 You’ll be asked to verify your identity via text or phone, and you’ll have to set yourself up with two-factor authentication to access your information on subsequent visits.
 It might sound like a pain, but these security steps are important in preventing others from accessing your private information.